chrislarsen/docs/apis/external_actions.md

 ### Custom Action Types

-> :information_source: &nbsp;**Note:** this api path can only be used with values you have configured in the admin manager.
+> :information_source: &nbsp;<strong>Note:</strong> this api path can only be used with values you have configured in the admin manager.
 The full api path for each action is displayed in the admin manager.

-API Path: /apis/behaviour/actions/[your_action]
+API Path: `/apis/behaviour/actions/[your_action]`

 Parameters: